gvsurenderreddy/pbxframework/13.0/framework/README.md

 Tech
 -----------
-Ringfree PBX uses a number of open source projects to work properly:
+FreePBX uses a number of open source projects to work properly:

 #### Backend
 * [Asterisk] - Asterisk is a software implementation of a telephone private branch exchange (PBX) (Supported Versions 11 through 13).
 License GPL
 * [Pear Console::Getopt] - This is a PHP implementation of "getopt" supporting both short and long options.
 License PHP License
 * [PHP Data Objects] - The PHP Data Objects (PDO) extension defines a lightweight, consistent interface for accessing databases in PHP.
 License PHP License
-* [dialparties.agi] - Ported to PHP by the Ringfree PBX community, Originally by Zac Sprackett.
+* [dialparties.agi] - Ported to PHP by the FreePBX community, Originally by Zac Sprackett.
 License GPL
 * [CDR (Call Detail Records) Application] - Originally by Arezqui Belaid, License GPL (depends on JPGraph which is QPL)
 * [CssMin] - A (simple) css minifier with benefits.
 By Joe Scylla, Copyright (c) 2008 - 2010.
 License MIT
 * [Codeigniter helpers/librarires] - Copyright (c) 2008 - 2011, EllisLab, Inc., All rights reserved.
 License GPL